-Wireframes come first and serve as a starting point of the design flow.
+Wireframes come first and serve as a starting point for the design flow.
 There exists a division of wireframes into three types: low-fidelity, mid-fidelity, and high-fidelity wireframes.
-The first ones display just the product’s concept without graphical design, interaction, and don’t show the scale or pixel-accuracy.
+The first ones display just the product’s concept without graphical design, interaction, and don’t show the scale or pixel accuracy.
 They are often in black and white.
-The content is not included in this type of wireframes.
+The content is not included in this type of wireframe.
 Mid-fidelity wireframes cover more information such as block shapes and presumable text for the important parts of the app, such as titles or labels.
 Using low-fidelity mobile app wireframes is suitable only in the very preliminary stages.
-For example, if in the middle of a meeting a customer wants to grasp the concept of your idea better, such wireframes would be a great way to do it.
+For example, if in the middle of a meeting, a customer wants to grasp the concept of your idea better, such wireframes would be a great way to do it.
 Another situation when using an app wireframe design tool would be a good idea is when a designer has a lot of ideas and doesn’t know which direction to go.
-Mid-fidelity frameworks are used most often as they don’t miss any important information and don’t contain anything unnecessary so it won’t leave the customer confused in any way.
+Mid-fidelity frameworks are used most often as they don’t miss any important information and don’t contain anything unnecessary, so they won’t leave the customer confused in any way.
 High-fidelity frameworks don’t differ much from the mockups.
-On the example of an iPhone lock screen, the wireframe would look like this:
+In the example of an iPhone lock screen, the wireframe would look like this:

 Prototypes are the final pre-development stage.
 They look completely like a final application.
-At this stage, the main elements are interactive, which allows testing user behavior.
-The main processes are simulated thus, prototypes are dynamic.
+At this stage, the main elements are interactive, which allows for testing user behavior.
+The main processes are simulated; thus, prototypes are dynamic.
 They provide not only the full visual design but also all the functionality.
-Prototypes are very useful and done properly can save a lot of time and development costs because developers won’t have any misunderstanding about the task set.
+Prototypes are very useful and, done properly, can save a lot of time and development costs because developers won’t have any misunderstanding about the task set.
 The prototype of an iPhone screen is something like this:

 Visualizing.
-It might be rather difficult to put in words all of the necessary information about the mobile app.
-It’s not easy to describe explicitly where some button will be, how it will react to the click, where the images will take place and many other data.
-The customer may get confused, and only after the work is done, most likely that a lot of misunderstanding will appear but fixing it would already be pricey enough.
+It might be rather difficult to put into words all of the necessary information about the mobile app.
+It’s not easy to describe explicitly where some buttons will be, how they will react to the click, where the images will take place, and many other data.
+The customer may get confused, and only after the work is done most likely that a lot of misunderstanding will appear, but fixing it would already be pricey enough.
 In addition, the constant remaking of something will be stressful for both developers and customers.
 Without the wireframes, it would be necessary to use specific, mostly unclear for a customer, design terms, such as “hero image”, “negative space”, or “lightbox” to describe the app architecture.
 Visualizing the structure will help to avoid such situations and save a good relationship with the client.

 Scalability estimation.
 This point is extremely important for those who develop solutions with a large amount of content.
 Wireframes help to estimate beforehand how flexible, scalable, and easy to update the app will be.

 Building the outlines is a crucial part of predevelopment and the quality of an app, and the resources spent on its development depend on it.
-Quality of the wireframe, in turn, depends on the software used that is why using the best wireframe software for mobile apps is essential.
+The quality of the wireframe, in turn, depends on the software used, which is why using the best wireframe software for mobile apps is essential.
 We’ll give you the top 5 app mockup tools, among which there is Balsamiq, Figma mobile wireframe kit, MockPlus, Invision, and JustInMind.
 They will help you create the best wireframes and mockups possible.

 Balsamiq is an app wireframe design tool cut out exactly for wireframes.
 It was created by Balsamiq Studio in 2008.
 There are two versions available: for desktop and as a plug-in for various kinds of corporate software.
 It enables designers with all the necessary tools for creating mobile app wireframes.
 The final version of a file consists of pre-built widgets, which makes the whole layout easily customizable.
 A huge community makes Balsamiq more of a creative space rather than just an individual tool.
 On the community pages, you’ll find a piece of advice and inspiration for your further work.
 Good version control means that a file can be updated easily without destroying anything.
-Being sure that you can always rollback the changes makes the user experience better.
-Shared layouts also save a lot of development resources due to the possibility to work on a project collectively and fix problems immediately.
-Despite all the advantages, in the designers’ community, Balsamiq is considered to have little UI elements.
-They might be enough for low-fidelity wireframes but if you want to create something more detailed, it’s worth thinking about another wireframe mobile app tool.
+Being sure that you can always roll back the changes makes the user experience better.
+Shared layouts also save a lot of development resources due to the possibility of working on a project collectively and fixing problems immediately.
+Despite all the advantages, in the designers’ community, Balsamiq is considered to have few UI elements.
+They might be enough for low-fidelity wireframes, but if you want to create something more detailed, it’s worth thinking about another wireframe mobile app tool.

-InVision is among the top 5 app mockup tools due to the intuitive design instruments that allow creating wireframes, mockups, and prototypes.
+InVision is among the top 5 app mockup tools due to the intuitive design instruments that allow the creation of wireframes, mockups, and prototypes.
 Ikea, Netflix, Boeing, and many other giants use InVision to design their solutions.
-The fact that it enables creating prototypes, as well as wireframes, makes this mobile wireframe tool universal and versatile.
-It targets great user experience due to its simplicity.
-It is achieved by a comfortable placement of the toolbar, and other elements.
+The fact that it enables the creation of prototypes, as well as wireframes, makes this mobile wireframe tool universal and versatile.
+It targets a great user experience due to its simplicity.
+It is achieved by a comfortable placement of the toolbar and other elements.
 Among the downsides, there is a lack of reusable styles, no support for building libraries of certain components.
 Some designers also think that the animation features leave much to be desired.
-InVision is not free but it provides such an option as creating a single trying project from the beginning to the end without any fees for it.
+InVision is not free but provides such an option as creating a single trying project from the beginning to the end without any fees.

-JustInMind is an online design tool suitable for creating high-fidelity wireframes, closer to mockups, or even prototypes.
+JustInMind is an online design tool suitable for creating high-fidelity wireframes closer to mockups or even prototypes.
 It offers a variety of options commonly found in the other top 5 app mockup tools.
 They are simple resizing, drag-and-drop placement, importing/exporting of widgets, and other components.
-As for the unique features, it allows linking, calculations, annotations, animations, database simulation, etc. The possibility of integration of various analytic tools like Google Analytics, or WebTrends is an extremely useful feature rarely provided by JustInMind’s competitors.
-It doesn’t enable a collaborative view but it anyway can be achieved with an integrated remote testing platform – JustInMind online platform.
-Users can preview the wireframes/prototypes, and leave their comment to the whole document, or a certain element.
-Good integration with Photoshop or Google Font is also useful while working with prototypes.
+As for the unique features, it allows linking, calculations, annotations, animations, database simulation, etc. The possibility of integration of various analytic tools like Google Analytics or WebTrends is an extremely useful feature rarely provided by JustInMind’s competitors.
+It doesn’t enable a collaborative view, but it anyway can be achieved with an integrated remote testing platform – JustInMind online platform.
+Users can preview the wireframes/prototypes and leave their comments to the whole document or a certain element.
+Good integration with Photoshop or Google Fonts is also useful while working with prototypes.
 JustInMind is the best for mid-sized and enterprise-level projects.

-If you have any additional questions or ideas, contact EXISTEK, a Ukrainian software development company with the best specialists including a team of highly qualified UI/UX designers.
-Use the contact page or the chat widget on the right to keep in touch with EXISTEK developers.
+Contact Existek, a Ukrainian software development company with the best specialists, including a team of highly qualified UI/UX designers.
+Use the contact page or the chat widget on the right to keep in touch with Existek developers.